konli90/Walmart-Sales-Exploratory-Data-Analysi/README.md

 Data Collection

 The data for Viral Load analysis is collected from various molecular labs and hub labs in Malawi.
 Data clerks are responsible for collecting the data using mobile devices, employing data collection platforms such as ODK or Kobo Collect.
-The collected data is then pushed to the central server of KoboToolbox.
+The collected data is then pushed to the central server of KoboToolbox every Friday by 12pm.
 The data includes relevant information such as patient demographics, viral load test results, lab information, and other related attributes.
 Data Analysis

 The data analysis is performed using the R programming language.
 The analysis aims to extract valuable insights and patterns from the collected Viral Load data.
 This may involve various statistical techniques, data manipulation, aggregation, and visualization.